chrieke/geojson-invalid-geometry/README.md

 ### Excessive coordinate precision
 Although not mandatory, the GeoJSON specification recommends a coordinate precision of 6 decimal places.
-Using more than 6 decimal places may lead to issues with some tools/APIs and unnecessarily increase the file size (6 decimal places corresponds to about 10cm of a GPS).
+Using more than 6 decimal places may lead to issues with some tools/APIs and unnecessarily increase the file size (6 decimal places correspond to a precision of about 10 cm on the ground).
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-11.2),
 [Example](examples/problematic_geometries/problematic_excessive_coordinate_precision.geojson)